mrBellwood84/GHT-Email-Program/AppLib/Secrets/Info.md

 	* Generate a key file specified for the program.
 	* Only used for generating a new key file if and when needed.

-2. Class HashCollection:
+2. Class KeyFile:
-	* Hold methods for computing and comparing hashes.
+	* Object for key file

 3. Class VerifyKeyFile:
 	* Verify integrity of key file.